 Where can you watch Pokémon, One Piece and Dragon Ball?
 Pokémon, One Piece, and Dragon Ball are some of the biggest names in anime, and are often the first ports of call for any newbies looking to dive into the genre.

 With their simple concepts, colourful art, and light-hearted humour, it’s almost a guarantee that you’ll be left staring at the screen for hours, surrounded by freshly bought Pokémon games and muttering catchy theme songs in your sleep.
-However, for both anime veterans and first-timers, let’s be honest, finding quality subs/or dubs or just finding these series, in general, can be a struggle.
+However, for both anime veterans and first-timers, let’s be honest, finding quality subs or dubs, or just finding these anime series in general can be a struggle.

-We’ve rounded up a list of all the best places to binge these classics, saving you the time and effort that can go towards watching all the sagas or catching up on the hundreds, if not thousands, of episodes.
+We’ve rounded up a list of all the best places to binge these TV series classics, saving you the time and effort that can go towards watching all the sagas or catching up on the hundreds, if not thousands, of episodes.
 So here is where to watch Pokémon, One Piece and Dragon Ball (you’re welcome).

 It’s one of the first animes that broke into mainstream media on an international level, charming kids, all us prospective trainers, and making everyone desperate to ‘catch them all’.
 Following the adventures of Ash Ketchum and his adorable best friend Pikachu, the series shows Ash and a rotating cast of his zany companions journeying across the globe, befriending a variety of lovable Pokémon, and battling his way to the top.

-Register these movies into your Pokedex: Best animated movies
+Register these into your Pokedex: Best animated movies

 All in all, Pokémon is a feel-good anime full of nostalgia and charm, and thankfully it has the most streaming options, and is one of the easiest series on our list to find.